clearlinux/autospec/README.rst

--l, --license-only                              Only scan for license files -b, --skip-bump                                 Don't bump release number -c CONFIG, --config CONFIG                      Set configuration file to use -t DIRECTORY --target DIRECTORY                 Set location to create or use
+-l, --license-only                              Only scan for license files -b, --skip-bump                                 Don't bump release number -c CONFIG, --config CONFIG                      Set configuration file to use -t DIRECTORY, --target DIRECTORY                Set location to create or use